 6. Water Painting

-My boys loves these water painting books when we travelled.
+My boys loves these Water Activity Padswhen we travelled.
 A little bit of water goes inside the pen and they can paint the scene to life!
 Whether waiting at the airport, or while on the flight, these are a no-mess ideal travel activity for kids.
 When the pages dry, the picture will disappear and it can be painted all over again!
 This is recommended for kids aged 3 and up, but it makes a perfect addition to toddler airplane activities as well.

 7. Triangular Crayons

-Keep and eye out for the triangle shaped crayons so they don’t roll off the table.
+Keep and eye out for the triangle shaped crayons so they do not roll off the table.
 After you bonk your head for the 5th time trying to retrieve crayons that have rolled off the tray table, you will wish you had these!

 My 4 year old is just learning letters and loves using every single page of a post it note to practice his letters.
 My 6 year old loves pretending they are trading cards and loves to create each design and then trade them or create a card game as we travel.
 They are also fun to stick all over everything as a way to entertain a toddler on a plane.
 Do not cheap out and buy cheap ones.
 I suggest sticking to the“Post-it”brand. they are only a few dollars anyway, but when I have bought the cheap ones the glue us not good and they will not re-stick or half the glue ends up still on the next piece of paper!